olimorris/hledger-forecast/README.md

 I moved to hledger from my trusty Excel macro workbook.
 This thing had been with me for 5+ years.
 I used it to workout whether I could afford that new gadget and when I'd be in a position to buy a house.
 I used it to see if I was on track to have £X in my savings accounts by a given date as well as see how much money I could save on a monthly basis.
 That time I accidentally double counted my bonus or thought I'd accounted for my credit card bill?
 Painful!
 Set me back a few months in terms of my savings plans.
 In summary, I relied _heavily_ on having a detailed and accurate forecast.

 I love hledger.
 Switching from Excel has been a breath of fresh air.
 There's only so many bank transactions a workbook can take before it starts groaning (yes, even on an M1 Mac).
 However there were a few forecasting features that I missed.
 The sort of features that in Excel terms mean I'd just copy a bunch of cells and paste them into columns which represented future dates or apply a neat little formula to divide a big number by 12 to get to a monthly repayment.
 Because I like to plan 3-5 years out at a time, I wanted to crudely account for future price and salary increases.
-Sure, I can add some auto-postings to the end of my journal file but I bet a lot of users didn't know about this or even know how to constrain them between two dates.
+Sure, with hledger I can add some auto-postings to the end of my journal file but I bet a lot of users don't know about this or know how to constrain them between two dates.

 I also made an assumption that a lot of users probably think of their finances in terms of their monthly costs (e.g. car payments, mortgage, food), half-yearly costs (e.g. service charge if you have an apartment in the UK) and yearly costs (e.g. holidays, gifts) etc. But likely never do the math to add them all together and workout how much money they have left over by the end of it all.
 Well I built that into this app and my daily profit figure hit me hard :rofl:.
 Give it a try!